gianmarcoalberti/GmAMisc/README.md

 ## History
 `version 0.5`:
-the facility to download wind data on thr basis of country code has been added to the `monthlyWind()` function.
+the facility to download wind data on the basis of country code has been added to the `monthlyWind()` function.

 `version 0.4.1`:
 fix to `description` file.